18 Tips on How to Improve Your Translation Skills

 2. Keep Up the Conversation

-Another great way to hone those translation skills is to communicate and keep up the dialogue with fellow translators and native speakers of the target languages.
-Since the native speakers have a clear idea of the language nuances, conversing with them would help you in your translation projects.
+Another great way to improve those translation skills is to communicate and keep up the dialogue with fellow translators and native speakers of the target languages.
+Since native speakers have a clear idea of the language nuances, conversing with them would help you in your translation projects.

 3. Perform Translation Exercises